MicrosoftDocs/azure-docs/articles/application-gateway/ingress-controller-annotations.md

 ## Connection Draining

 `connection-draining`: This annotation allows us to specify whether to enable connection draining.
-`connection-draining-timeout`: This annotation allows us to specify a timeout after which Application Gateway will terminate the requests to the draining backend endpoint.
+`connection-draining-timeout`: This annotation allows us to specify a timeout, after which Application Gateway terminates the requests to the draining backend endpoint.

 ### Usage